Average Student Loan Pay Off Time: Statistics and Examples

 Women and Black students are more likely to take out federal loans and borrow higher amounts on average than male and white students, respectively.Note Reference [3] Additionally, income inequality — which includes the gender pay gap and racial wealth gap — impacts borrowers’ ability to pay off loans.
 As such, average student loan payoff times vary by gender and race.

-Assuming that borrowers can pay 10% of their monthly income against their student loan debt:
+Assuming that borrowers can pay 10% of their monthly earnings against their student loan debt:

-- It would take the average female bachelor’s degree-holder almost two years longer than the average male to repay their student loans.
+- It would take the average female bachelor’s degree-holder about a year and a half longer than the average male to repay their federal student loans.

-- It would take the average Black bachelor’s degree-holder more than twice as long as the average white borrower to repay their student loans.
+- It would take the average Black bachelor’s degree-holder almost twice as long as the average white borrower to repay their federal student loans.

 Average Time to Pay Off Graduate Student Loans

-If the average master’s degree-holder pays 15% of their monthly income against their debt, they could repay their debt in about four and a half years on the average man’s salary and six and a half years on a woman’s salary.
+If the average master’s degree-holder pays 15% of their monthly income against their debt, they could repay their debt in about four and a half years on the average man’s salary and close to seven years on a woman’s salary.

 If a graduate degree holder were to devote 10% of their income to repaying student loan debt, repayment would take longer.

-Assuming that a woman with a professional degree graduate owes the average amount of debt and earns the median income for a woman with her degree, it’s mathematically impossible for her to repay her debt on this income.
-Interest would accumulate faster than she could pay down the debt.
+Assuming that a professional degree graduate owes the average amount of debt and earns the median income for someone with that degree, it’s mathematically impossible to repay their debt by only paying 10% of their monthly earnings.
+Interest would accumulate faster than they could pay down the debt.

 Degree Level | Student Loan Payoff Time (Men) | Student Loan Payoff Time (Women) |